TortoiseWolfe/rn_Turtorial_Outline/README.md

 3. **Use local images** or specialized steampunk images for your `ImageBackground` components, or incorporate gear icons and vintage fonts for a more immersive look.

 With this approach, any time you need to tweak your steampunk palette or spacing, you can do it **once** in `global.css`, and all screens will stay consistent!

+6. touch 404
+8. links to list of 7 screens to preview
+4. font
+5. supdase for back end and login
+7. StoryBook?!